The Late Michael K. Williams, Sterling K. Brown, and Aunjanae Ellis Expected To Win EMMYs Tonight, Here’s Who Else Is Nominated

 It’s that time of the year again where we gather around the television with our families and brace ourselves to see whether the stars from our favorite shows get to walk away with a coveted Emmy Award.
 Sometimes they win big.
-On some occasions, they get snubbed, but we’re making a few predictions ahead of tonight’s big awards show, that could put some of those frustrations and fears at ease.
+On some occasions, they get snubbed, but we’re making a few predictions ahead of tonight’s big awards show that could put some of those frustrations and fears at ease.

 Emmy critics project that shows like “The Crown,” “Ted Lasso” and “Mare of Easttown,” will hit the jackpot tonight, securing a couple of awards across multiple categories.
 There’s a high probability that Jason Sudeikis, who plays the role of a small-time football coach “Ted Lasso” will walk away with an award for Oustanding Lead Actor in a comedy series.
 According to the New York Post, critics also believe that the show will take the Outstanding Comedy Series category beating out its competitors that include Black-ish,” “Cobra Kai,” “Pen15,” and “Hacks,” amongst others.